UNLEASHED! THE NEW WORLD RALLY CAR-INSPIRED FORD FOCUS RS

 The Focus RS engineering team began with its extensive knowledge of the standard Focus, whose Control Blade independent rear suspension set new benchmarks in its segment and continues to differentiate Focus’s driving quality from its competitors.

-A series of unique modifications were then engineered especially for the dynamic attributes of the Focus RS.
+A series of unique modifications were then engineered specially for the dynamic attributes of the Focus RS.

 For a bold and sure-footed stance, the wheel track was widened to match the tarmac specification Focus WRCs of Colin McRae, Carlos Sainz and Markko Märtin in the FIA World Rally Championship.